yenyang/Anarchy-BepInEx/README.md

 **Please save frequently, in multiple files, and learn to use responsibly.**

 ## Planned Features
-* A custom bulldoze tool to allow for removing props, trees, and invisible paths and markers from individual copies of assets while in-game.
+* A custom bulldoze tool to allow for removing props, trees, invisible paths and markers, etc. from individual copies of assets while in-game.

 ## Support
 I will respond on the code modding channels on **Cities: Skylines modding Discord**